fitztrev/patzer-gives-a-check/README.md

 ## To-Do

+1. Better way to include puzzle data?
+    Right now, just the first 5000 puzzles from the Lichess database are included.

 1. Implement pawn promotion dialog.
     For example, when a pawn promotes and either a queen or rook can check:
     ```